Eiamnacken/DartWeb/lib/src/gamekeyserver/README.txt

 Only requests with the correct format[httpmethod && httpresource] will be handled, for more information look into the Documentation of DartWeb.

-Games, user and gamestates are in saved differently.
-So it is necessary to register a game and a user.
+Games, user and gamestates are saved differently.
+So it's necessary to register a game and a user.
 Then it is possible to save a gamestate for a game and an user.

 Register a Game: